 In 1993, Corleone nearly began his career as one of the worlds first and youngest, premiere lyrical icons in pop culture.
 Corleone then worked on one of his first record deals' with Robert Percy Miller, aka "Master P".
 He than worked with record label, Cash Money Records / No Limit Records for $30,000 to a proposed record contract worth millions of dollars.
 It was than when Robert Percy Miller aka "Master P" had asked of Corleone to move into his mansion so that He could focus more on recording music.
 Corleone was underage and was not legally of age to sign His record deal with Master P.

-In 1995-1996, Corleone was also the first lead rapper to had been chosen by tour manager, Stefano Dihibretti for two-time Grammy award winning rock band, “Linkin Park”, but declined to further his membership with “Linkin Park” due to his lack of interest in, “Heavy Metal Music”.
-In 1995-1996, Corleone began working on a management and recording contract with Busta Rhymes and R&B Group, “Jodeci” manager, Sheryl, CEO of Drama Inc., based in Manhattan, New York.
-Corleone was than offered the opportunity to feature on the first world premiere song in the music industry of rap star, “Lil Bow” but Corleone declined to sign any contractual agreements due to song details and financial issues.
+In 1995-1996, Corleone was the first lead rapper to had been chosen by tour manager, Stefano Dihibretti for two-time Grammy award winning rock band, “Linkin Park”, but declined to further his membership with “Linkin Park” due to his lack of interest in, “Heavy Metal Music”.
+In 1995-1996, Corleone also began working on a management and recording contract with Busta Rhymes and R&B Group, “Jodeci” manager, Sheryl, CEO of Drama Inc., based in Manhattan, New York.
+Corleone was than offered the opportunity to feature on the first world premiere song in the music industry of rap star, “Lil Bow” but Corleone declined to sign any contractual agreements due to song details and contract disagreements.